At sunrise, the gates of Dunnval, barred overnight, creaked open.

 “The Chief is waiting in the Hall,” someone else said.

 The warriors of Dunnval fell into a kind of informal living corridor from the gates to the Hall; Tyrel reflected that they would never have done that had they known he wasn’t their next Chief after all.
-He could feel Madoc, in his eternal place, beside and behind, and didn’t need to look to know he’d be absolutely expressionless as well as watching for any danger from younger brothers who might have ideas.
+He could feel Madoc, in his eternal place, beside and behind, and didn’t need to look to know he’d be absolutely expressionless as well as watching for any danger—not least from younger brothers who might have ideas.

 “You have been to Banvard?”
 Taber asked.